 1. Not checking your credit

-The first thing lenders will do is check your credit, so it’s dumb not to know what’s in there before they look at it.
+The first thing lenders will do is check your credit report, so it’s dumb not to know what’s in there before they look at it.
 Order your credit reports six months to a year before you apply for a mortgage, getting free copies through AnnualCreditReport.com.

 2. Ignoring your rental history

 If you’re currently renting, ignoring your rental history can be a mistake.
-A friend of mine recently applied for a mortgage through the USDA.
-She had to get a letter of recommendation from her landlord and a year’s worth of bank statements showing she’d paid the rent on time before she could be approved.
-Make sure you’re paying your rent on time every month leading up to your mortgage application.
+A friend of mine once applied for a mortgage through the U.S. Department of Agriculture.
+She had to get a letter of recommendation from her landlord and a year’s worth of bank statements showing she had paid the rent on time before she could be approved.
+Make sure you are paying your rent on time every month leading up to a mortgage application.

 You’ll need at least 20 percent down to qualify for the many conventional mortgages.
 Make sure you have it in the bank before you start shopping for a loan.

 Would you go to the mall without your wallet?
-That’s what you’re doing when you shop for houses without having finances arranged.
+That’s what you’re doing when you shop for houses without having the financing arranged.

-When you’re pre-approved you know how much you qualify for, which makes house shopping a lot easier.
-Without pre-approval, you could end up wasting time looking at houses out of your price range, or worse yet, lose out on a great deal while you scramble trying to find mortgage money.
+When you are preapproved by a lender, you know how much you qualify for, which makes house shopping a lot easier.
+Without preapproval, you could end up wasting time looking at houses out of your price range — or worse yet, lose out on a great deal while you scramble trying to find mortgage money.